jedSavage/Slexip/README.md

 # SLEXIP

+***Note: this project is currently in a conceptual phase - it is just an idea.
+No interpreter has been made yet.
+Suggestions and requests to the specifications are welcome.
+Please submit ideas/feedback through issues.***

 SLEXIP is a low level programming language inspired by Piet and the 6502 microprocessor.
 It is not as esoteric as Piet but still visually represents code as pixels.

 ## Data Representation